 An Act to authorize the execution of an Agreement between the State and Westralian Plywoods Pty.
 Ltd. relating to the establishment of a particle board manufacturing industry near Dardanup, and for incidental and other purposes.

-[Assented to 13 May 1975]

 Be it enacted —

 1. Short title